xrrhythmsuk/xruk-player/assets/tunes/stolen.md

 ## Breaks

-* **Break 1** is a repi call and response that's tricky to get the timing on, especially if you play the tune fast.
+* **Break 1** is a repi call and response that’s tricky to get the timing on, especially if you play the tune fast.
 Start slow and let it groove!
 * The **2/4 break** is a short one that works well as an intro or quick bridge
 * **Break 3** is a mid-length one based on the tam line _[less common nationally]_
 * **General breaks** that work well: 4 hits, 8 hits, Progressive Karla (gets very fast at the end – try having the agogôs play in the gap!), Whistle break (played straight rather than swung)